Rupendra0/Basic-Frontend-Proj/Task_1/README.md

+# Responsive Calculator

-# This Project was part of my internship under Oasis Infotech
+## This Project was part of my internship under Oasis Infotech

 ### **Project Overview:**
 The Responsive Calculator is designed to provide users with a seamless and intuitive experience, whether they’re using a desktop, tablet, or mobile device.
 The primary goal was to create a tool that is not only functional but also visually appealing and easy to navigate.